JennySorio/Vaccination_Scenarios/README.md

 There are two folders: Chicago and New York City.
 The programs present in each one are very similar.
 The main differences are related to the data of each one.

 In each folder we have two types of programs; one that considers the age range of the population and another in which it is not considered.
-Each folder also has the data used for the period from 01-Mar-2020 to 28-Nov-2020 (https://www.chicago.gov/city/en/sites/covid-19/home.html and https://www1.nyc.gov/site/doh/covid/covid-19-data.page).
+Each folder also has the data used from 01-Mar-2020 to 28-Nov-2020 (https://www.chicago.gov/city/en/sites/covid-19/home.html and https://www1.nyc.gov/site/doh/covid/covid-19-data.page).

 ## How to use this repository